Wildland Engine Boss

 Satisfactory performance as a Firefighter Type 1 (FFT1)

-Completion and Certification of NWCG Engine Boss, Single Resource (ENGB) Position Task Book (PMS 311-13)
+Completion and certification of NWCG Engine Boss, Single Resource (ENGB) Position Task Book (PMS 311-13)

-Current driver’s license with acceptable driving record
+Current driver's license with an acceptable driving record

-At least 3+ years of experience
+At least 3+ years of relevant experience